xcodefarfetchina/php-tot/README.md

 ##Then what's OTA?

 OTA stands for over-the-air.
 With this technology, you can install beta test ipa packages to iOS devices via wifi, and USB cable is not required any more.
+It wirelessly improve ad-hoc distribution.

 ##Why TOT?
 There are several ways to achieve OTA installation.
 However, TOT is the most convenient way to build a OTA server, and the most convenient way to release beta test ipa package.